 - Strong computer skills including proficiency in Microsoft Outlook, Word and Excel;

-- Excellent verbal and written communication skills;
+- Excellent interpersonal, communication and customer service skills;

 - Must have their own vehicle and be willing to drive long distances or to travel for at least 1 weekend out of every month.

 Salary: $55,000 annual and a generous benefit package